ovh/docs/pages/cloud/storage/object_storage/s3_website_https/guide.en-gb.md

 ### Step 2: Configure your DNS

 > [!warning]
-> This section is relevant only if you have suscribed your domain name at OVHcloud.
-If you already have a domain name, please check with your provider.
+> This section is relevant only if your your domain name is registered at OVHcloud.
+If you have an external domain name, please check with your provider.

 CLick the `Web Cloud`{.action} tab of your OVHcloud Control Panel and select your domain name from the `Domain names`{.action} section.

-The click the `DNS zone`{.action} tab.
+Open the `DNS zone`{.action} tab.

 ![DNS configuration](images/DNS-01.png){.thumbnail}